top of page

 1. Stand up!
 Standing while riding not only makes you a better rider and gives you more control, but it also looks better on camera!

 2. Stick together.
 I will always try to film the bulk of the group and get the most riders in frame as possible.
-If you're blasting ahead to look cool, or lagging behind, you may miss out on a filming opportunity!
+If you're blasting ahead to look cool, or lagging too far behind, you may miss out on a filming opportunity!
 In fact, when the drone is out, riding in a tight pack is best because then I can get nice and close, and still get everybody in frame!
 I'll let you know when to break off so I can film individual "highlight reels" with the flying camera.

 3. Stay close to me.
 Wide angle cameras are excellent for filming action, but anything farther than about 15 feet seems much farther away on a wide lens.
 If you're riding in front of me, try to keep a steady, controlled line so I can get nice and close.
 I also have limits (and I'm usually carrying about 40 lbs of gear!) so if you go too fast, I'll just drop back, turn off the cameras, and find another subject to film.
 Likewise, if you're behind me, I most likely can't see you to see if the shot from the rear-facing camera is looking good.
 When I turn on the rear-facing camera, I'll let you know via the headsets.
 I'll try my best to ride in a very controlled, predictable line, but how good you'll look on film is up to you!
 Try to ride reasonably close, but at a distance where you feel safe.